mzdw89/smbios-parser/README.md

 ## Notes
 Not all table structures are implemented.
-If you'd like to add a structure, check the [https://www.dmtf.org/standards/smbios](official specification of SMBIOS).
+If you'd like to add a structure, check the [official specification of SMBIOS](https://www.dmtf.org/standards/smbios).

 # License
 This project is licensed under the MIT License.